ricallinson/jmm/README.md

 Determines if the current directory is part of a Java-- workspace.
 If it is the `$JMMPATH` is changed to that workspace.

 	jmm here

+### jmm install

+Builds a `.jar` from the `.java` files in the given directory.
+A `.jar` named the same as the directory is created and placed in the `$JMMPATH/bin` directory.
+An executable to run the `.jar` is also created and placed in the `$JMMPATH/bin` directory.
+All imports are resolved to packages in the current workspace.

+	jmm install ./src/github/com/ricallinson/jmminstall

+The following will install the current working directory.

+	jmm install

 ### jmm lint